ednieuw/Fibonacci-Nano-ESP32-clock/README.md

 ![image](https://github.com/user-attachments/assets/5cf12459-5826-417b-a234-e2081a01e1c3)

-3)Flash and Monitor
+3) Flash and Monitor
   You can now upload your sketch to the device.

   To monitor the device in the serial monitor, you need to select the USB port and open the Monitor tool selecting the correct baud rate (usually 115200) according to the Serial.begin() defined in your code.

 4) Enter (or send) the letter I in the serial terminal to see the menu of the Fibonacci clock displayed.

 When the serial monitor is on during start up something similar as below is printed.
 In this case the credentials for the WIFI router are known to the software.